Uplink Multi-User MIMO Implementation in OpenAirInterface: Physical Layer Implementation

 \subsection{Fixed vs Floating Point Arithmetic}

 The \ac{DSP} operations of \ac{OAI}'s \ac{PHY} use fixed-point arithmetic.
-The reason for this design choice is real-time performance, as \acp{CPU} perform integer operations faster than floating-point operations.
-Fixed-point operations can also be parallelized more efficiently with \ac{SIMD} operations.
+The reason for this design choice is real-time performance, as processors perform integer operations faster than floating-point operations.
+Fixed-point operations can also be parallelized more efficiently with single-input-multiple-data operations.
 However, implementing complex algorithms with integer arithmetic is cumbersome.
 The designer must ensure that all the signal levels are appropriately scaled to minimize overflows and underflows.
 Inverting a matrix is especially challenging in this case, as division by a small determinant might easily cause an overflow.
 Because of that, we implemented our functions using floating point arithmetic.
 After converting the \ac{SRS} channel estimates and the received \ac{IQ} samples to floating point representation, we computed the \ac{RZF} combiner matrix and applied it to the received signal.
 We finally converted the equalized signal back to integers as \ac{OAI}'s \ac{PUSCH} processing function expects an integer signal as input.

-Our experiments showed that this approach was fast enough to keep up with the real-time processing constraints.
-However, it is possible to further optimize this routine to achieve a compromise between speed and accuracy.
+Our experiments with network benchmarking tools showed that this approach was fast enough to keep up with the real-time processing constraints.
+However, it is possible to further optimize this routine to balance speed and numerical accuracy.
 The idea behind this strategy lies in the following observation: The combiner is computed only when new channel state information arrives, while every received data symbol must be equalized before it can be decoded.
 This means that the combiner matrix is used much more often than it is computed.
 The strategy is to keep the combiner computation in float, but to perform matrix vector multiplication between the combiner matrix and the receive vector using integers.
-In this way, the step that is prone to errors with integers remains float, but the step that uses most of the \ac{CPU} cycles is optimized with integers.
+In this way, the step that is prone to errors with integers remains float, but the step that uses most of the computer cycles is optimized with integers.
 We leave this idea for the next step of development in future work.